filips123/PWAsForFirefox/native/README.md

    firefoxpwa profile update ID --name NEW-PROFILE-NAME --description NEW-PROFILE-DESCRIPTION
    ```

-  This will just change your profile name and description, while keeping the ID and all sites intact.
+  This will just change your profile name and description, while keeping the ID and all web apps intact.

-* To view all available profiles and installed sites:
+* To view all available profiles and installed web apps:

   ```shell
   firefoxpwa profile list
   ```

-  This will print all your profiles and sites installed in them, including their IDs.
-You will need profile IDs to install a new site into a separate profile or remove a profile, and site IDs to launch or remove sites.
+  This will print all your profiles and web apps installed in them, including their IDs.
+You will need profile IDs to install a new web app into a separate profile or remove a profile, and web app IDs to launch or remove them.

-### Site Management
+### Web App Management

-* To install a site:
+* To install a site as a web app:

   ```shell
   firefoxpwa site install MANIFEST-URL --profile PROFILE-ID
   ```

   The profile is optional and will default to a common profile.
 There are also some other options, you can check them in the program help.
-This will download the site manifest, parse it and register the site.
-It will also return the ID of the site that you will need to launch it.
+This will download the web app manifest, parse it and register the web app to the OS.
+It will also return the web app ID that you will need to launch it.

-* To uninstall a site:
+* To uninstall a web app:

   ```shell
   firefoxpwa site uninstall ID
   ```

-  This will uninstall the site and remove it from the list.
-However, site data will stay and will be reused if you later install it again in the same profile.
-To clear the data, do that through a browser, or also remove a profile.
+  This will uninstall the web app and remove it from the list.
+However, web app data will stay and will be reused if you later install it again in the same profile.
+To clear the data, do that through the PWA browser, or also remove a profile.

-* To launch a site:
+* To launch a web app:

   ```shell
   firefoxpwa site launch ID
   ```

-  This will launch the Firefox browser runtime and open the site.
+  This will launch the Firefox browser runtime and open the web app.

 ### Other